Walter G. Alexander: Later life

-Alexander maintained close ties to his alma mater, Lincoln University, serving as graduate manager of athletics from 1920 to 1926, president of the General Alumni Association from 1931 to 1936, and member of the Board of Trustees in 1936.
+Alexander maintained close ties to his alma mater, Lincoln University, serving as graduate manager of athletics from 1920 to 1926, president of the General Alumni Association from 1931 to 1936, and member of the board of trustees in 1936.
 In 1939 the university awarded him an honorary degree of Doctor of Humane Letters.

 On October 13, 1926, Alexander along with 12 other individuals, co-founded Alpha Alpha Lambda (ΑΑΛ), the first New Jersey chapter of the African-American fraternity Alpha Phi Alpha (ΑΦΑ).

 He was appointed the president of the New Jersey Tuberculosis League.
 He was also a member of the state Public Health Council, the Committee on Health and Welfare under Governor Alfred E. Driscoll, and the medical advisory committee of the National Youth Administration.
+In 1939 he was the first African American admitted to membership in the New Jersey Public Health Association.

 Alexander died in 1953 at his home in Orange at the age of 72, survived by his wife Lillian.

 In 2007, Governor Jon Corzine signed a bill commemorating the achievements of Alexander, along with Hutchins F. Inge, the first African American to serve in the New Jersey Senate.